Last Updated on

 Your content doesn’t let people comment on it

 High-quality content is the type of content engaging for users.
-Letting people comment on our post is great thing to create user engagement.
+Letting people comment on our post is a great thing to create user engagement.

-If you are using wordpress there is a default “Leave a comment” section under each post.
+If you are using WordPress there is a default “Leave a comment” section under each post.
 You can let people comment there if you can moderate the comments well enough.